 Retailer’s Profit– The company that buys from the manufacturer and eventually sells to the consumer needs to make a profit as well.

 Retailer Overhead– Big box mattress retailers have a lot of overhead involved with running their stores.
-They have to pay insurance, rent, utilities, etc. The only way to do that is through marking up their products sufficiently to overcome that overhead and make a profit.
+They have to pay insurance, rent, utilities, etc. The only way to do that is by marking up their products sufficiently to overcome that overhead and make a profit.

 Sales Commissions– Mattress salespeople are paid a certain portion in commissions.